AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05_programming_fundamentals/doc.md

 > Now technically it could be anything, but in 99.9% of cases it's one of those to.
 > For the purposes of furthering the discussion, assume it's 8 bytes.

-The special type `size_t` indicates the maximum length in bytes of a block of memory.
+The special type `size_t` can contain any number up until the maximum length in bytes of a block of memory.
 It is also the same as the address size, on most architectures.
 It's usually used for indices or lengths of arrays.